vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 Mangala, tradition about beginn Mandanamiśra ( between about ing of any work with M. laid

-680-720 A D.); explains a down by Manu 1307, verse of Tantra vārtita. aco, to Mangalāstaka, eight sabstances to Śāstradipikā but there is no be distributed to women when evidence that he wrote a com. invited in a ceremony or yrata on Tantravārtika 1191 and n; } like Saabhāgyasundari 367.
+680-720 A D.); explains a down by Manu 1307, verse of Tantra vārtita. aco, to Mangalāstaka, eight sabstances to Śāstradipikā but there is no be distributed to women when evidence that he wrote a com. invited in a ceremony or vrata on Tantravārtika 1191 and n; } like Saabhāgyasundari 367.

 120